 [server]$ cd ~

-- This will create a private key named private.key.
-You’ll use this to create the CSR.
+- This creates a file named private.key in the user's home directory.
+You’ll use this to create the CSR in the next step.

-- You are then prompted for the following information:
+- You are prompted for the following information:

-Your CSR is now created.
-Based on the command you ran above, this file is named file.csr.
-You can view it's contents by running the following command:
+Your CSR is created in a file named file.csr.
+You can view its contents by running the following command:

 [server]$ cat file.csr

-- You can either cut and paste this to a file on your local computer, or log into your server via FTP and download the file.
+You can either cut and paste this code to a file on your local computer or log into your server via FTP and download the file.